-In addition to this full configuration of the stochastic model, abbreviated as S1, two additional ones were examined (see Table 1), whose performances are also shown in Table 6.
+In addition to this full configuration of the stochastic model, two additional ones were examined (see Table 1), whose performances are also shown in Table 4.
 In configuration S2, which is similar to S1 but without normalizing transformation, the performance is only slightly lower than in S1.
-Even stochastic model S3, which is a typical PAR(2) process without a normalizing transformation, the performance is good, but inferior to those of S1 and S2.
+Even performance of the stochastic model S3, which is a typical PAR(2) process without a normalizing transformation, is good, but inferior to those of S1 and S2.